About Us

 Why NWT CIMP?

-Cumulative impacts are the combined effects that human activities and natural processes have on our environment.
-Monitoring cumulative impacts is a legislative obligation of the Sahtu, Gwich’in and Tlicho comprehensive land claim agreements and a statutory requirement of Part 6 of the Mackenzie Valley Resource Management Act.
+Monitoring cumulative impacts is a legislative obligation of the Sahtu, Gwich’in and Tlicho land claim agreements and a statutory requirement of Part 6 of the Mackenzie Valley Resource Management Act.

 The vision of the NWT CIMP is to watch and understand the land so that it can be used respectfully forever.
-NWT CIMP has worked since 1999 to make sure environmental information is collected and available to support northern resource management decision-making.
+Since 1999, NWT CIMP has worked to make sure cumulative impact information is collected and available to support northern resource management decision-making.

 A partnership approach

 NWT CIMP uses a partnership approach to achieve its objectives.
-A wide range of partners are engaged to establish priorities and conduct tasks, including Indigenous, federal, and territorial governments, co-management boards, universities and industry.
-A Steering Committee of Indigenous, federal, and territorial governments, co-management boards and industry representatives guides the program.
+A wide range of partners are engaged to establish priorities and conduct tasks, including Indigenous, federal, and territorial governments, co-management boards and academic institutions.
+A Steering Committee with representatives from Indigenous, federal, and territorial governments and co-management boards guides the program.

-NWT CIMP considers all sources of knowledge, including science and Indigenous knowledge (IK) equally valuable.
-Community capacity building and community-based monitoring are key principles that are supported when they are linked to monitoring that produces information relevant to cumulative impacts.
+NWT CIMP considers all sources of knowledge, including science and Traditional Knowledge equally valuable.
+Community capacity building and community-based monitoring are key principles that are supported when linked to monitoring that produces information relevant to cumulative impacts.

 Principles